grousewood-games/solforge/docs/faq.md

 ### Will You Implement Online Play?

 Unlikely.
 Originally I focused on single player as I did not have permission to make this public (July 2022).
 When it was revealed that this type of thing would be allowed (April 2023), it became an option.
 I had some hesitation due to the effort level and the likely scenario that [nobody would play it for long](https://www.reddit.com/r/SolForge/comments/tiv839/what_would_it_take_to_get_you_to_play/).
-Shortly after (May 2023), Kaelari announced he was ressurecting his own effort.
+Shortly after (May 2023), Kaelari announced he was ressurecting his own effort, now named [KaelForge](#what-is-kaelforge).
 He is the people's champion of Solforge (a title well earned through colossal efforts over years; I enjoyed many a tourny on `solforgeladder.com`), and his server kung-fu is better than mine.
 Competing with him seems a questionable time investment; there are a number of other projects I'm itching to get to.

-Here is a post containing links to play the current version of [KaelForge](https://www.reddit.com/r/SolForge/comments/13uukrm/kaelforge_set_1_and_15_done_you_can_play_solforge/).

 ### Does This Work On A Touchscreen Tablet?